Enjoy the best of Japanese tradition and nature! (Western Saitama and Chichibu Area)

 Sightseeing Routes

-Just slightly north of Tokyo, you can travel back in time through nostalgic townscapes, feel the blessings of plentiful nature and clear streams, and come into contact with a well-nurtured and traditional culture.
+Go just north of Tokyo and you can travel back in time with nostalgic townscapes, feel the blessings of plentiful nature and clear streams, and come into contact with time-honored traditional culture on this trip to western Saitama and Chichibu.

 start